vidhi27/TriviaGame/README.md

 # TriviaGame

-Trivia game is created using JavaScript for the logic and jQuery to manipulate HTML

 This trivia game shows only one question until the player answers it or their time's up.

 If the player selects the correct answer, correct image for the answer will come up.
 After few seconds, the next question will be displayed--without user input